TheresAFewConors/Sooty/README.md

 # Sooty

-The SOC Analysts all-in-one tool to automate and speed up workflow.
+The SOC Analysts all-in-one CLI tool to automate and speed up workflow.

 ### Sooty can Currently:
   - Sanitise URL's to be safe to send in emails